drtortoise/scouts/digitalmaker/stage1/editwebsite.md

 ##Human Tag Puzzle

 * Prepare sets of tags on post-it notes.
 Include all of the tags that would be found in the structure of a standard web page (check out the example at http://www.w3schools.com/html/html_intro.asp).
-Each post-it should include only one tag, like "<p>" with the related closing tag (say, "</p>") appearing on another post-it.
+Each post-it should include only one tag, like `<p>` with the related closing tag (say, `</p>`) appearing on another post-it.

 * Randomly assign post-its to participants.
 Everyone should get one tag.

 * Ask participants to find the person who has the tag corresponding to their own.
-This means that the person holding "<p>" should find the person holding "</p>", the person holding "<h1>" should find the person with "</h1>", and so on.
+This means that the person holding `<p>` should find the person holding `</p>`, the person holding `<h1>` should find the person with `</h1>`, and so on.

 Once participants have found their tag partners, ask them to have a brief chat about the possible meanings of their tags.
-What might "<h1>" do or mean?
-What purpose might "<body>" serve?
+What might `<h1>` do or mean?
+What purpose might `<body>` serve?

 Now that we know a little bit about tags, we can start editing some web pages.